dragon-dune/dragon-dune/README.md

 2. When you win a battle, you may steal one of your opponents artifacts (randomly chosen), which you may then keep or sell for its value in gold.
-3. The Orcs may move tokens three territories in the movement round (instead of 2).
+3. The Orcs may move units three territories in the movement round (instead of 2).
 4. The Orcs take only half losses (rounded up) against Wild Dragons.
-5. The Orcs may conscript 4 tokens (instead of 2).
+5. The Orcs may conscript 4 units (instead of 2).
 6. The Orcs may ride the Red Dragon when it appears, if they are in the same location.
 7. If no player has won at the end of the game, then Orcs are the default winner.
-8. Special Card (Ace): In the Dragon round, you may move one stack of tokens to any location.
+8. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
 9. Alliance Power: You may share your default victory.

 Cards: